fullstackedorg/workspace/docs/Pre-Post Scripts.md

 # Pre/Post Scripts

-Pre/Post scripts are mimicked from [npm-script](https://docs.npmjs.com/cli/v9/using-npm/scripts#pre--post-scripts), but file based insteand of bash commands.
+Pre/Post scripts are mimicked from [npm-script](https://docs.npmjs.com/cli/v9/using-npm/scripts#pre--post-scripts), but it's file based insteand of bash commands.
 It works with the `*.[event].ts` naming syntax and you can either script at the top level or export a default function.
 With the default exported function, your `FullStackedConfig` will always be passed as the first argument.
 See the full list of attributes [here](https://github.com/cplepage/fullstacked/blob/main/index.ts).
 The export default function will `await` if it is `async` or it returns a `Promise`.

 ## Example